aslamdoctor/boilerplate-wpmix/README.md

 - Automatic block registration from `blocks/` directory
 - Safe registration with file existence checking
 - Custom block styles for core WordPress blocks
+- Scoped editor styles that don't affect admin UI
+- Bootstrap-compatible styling for Gutenberg blocks
 - Extensible architecture for adding new blocks

+**Block Editor Stylesheet:**
+The theme includes `dist/css/block-editor-style.min.css` that is properly scoped under `.editor-styles-wrapper` to ensure styles only affect the block editor content area and not the WordPress admin interface.
+This provides a consistent editing experience that matches your frontend styling.

 ### Custom Image Sizes